 On September 25, 2010, Drug Enforcement Authority (DEA) will coordinate a collaborative effort with state and local law enforcement agencies to remove potentially dangerous controlled substances from our nation’s medicine cabinets.
 Collection activities will take place from 10:00 a.m. through 2:00 p.m. at sites established throughout the country.
 The National Take-Back Day provides an opportunity for the public to surrender expired, unwanted, or unused pharmaceutical controlled substances and other medications for destruction.
-These drugs are a potential source of supply for illegal use and an unacceptable risk to public health and safety.
+To learn more about other addiction treatments, you can find more information about Pacific Ridge at their website.

 This one-day effort is intended to bring national focus to the issue of increasing pharmaceutical controlled substance abuse.